sjaehn/BShapr/README.md

 In section 1 you will find **node tools** to select nodes or to set different types of nodes.
 Selection of existing nodes can be done by clicking on a node or by selection of an area.
-Node types provided are point node, auto smooth Bezier node, symmetic Bezier node, and asymmetic Bezier node.
+Node types provided are point node, auto smooth Bezier node, symmetric Bezier node, and asymmetric Bezier node.

 Section 2 consists of **edit tools** to apply on selected nodes.
 This are cut, copy, paste, and delete.